Notre Dame Football on NBC: 2020s

 Notre Dame's September 19, 2020, game against South Florida was moved to USA Network due to conflicts with the 2020 U.S. Open on NBC.
 With NBC's usual production unit working the U.S. Open, the broadcast was produced using the university's in-house Notre Dame Studios and Fighting Irish Media unit (in combination with NBC talent, and staff working from NBC Sports' Stamford, Connecticut studios), marking the first time it had worked a regular season Fighting Irish football game on NBC.

 Notre Dame's double-overtime win against Clemson on November 7, 2020 was NBC's most-watched Notre Dame game since 2005, averaging just over 10 million viewers.
 This was despite part of the game being pre-empted to USA Network due to coverage of a primetime address by Joe Biden, winner of the 2020 United States presidential election.

 On August 4, 2021, NBC announced that the team's 2021 home opener against Toledo would be exclusive to paid subscribers of NBCUniversal's streaming service Peacock, the first Notre Dame home game not to air on terrestrial television since 1990 vs. Air Force.

-For Notre Dame's September 23, 2023, primetime game against Ohio State, NBC experimented with having its Big Ten Saturday Night broadcast team of Noah Eagle, Todd Blackledge, and Kathryn Tappen call the game, rather than its usual Notre Dame broadcast team of Jac Collinsworth, Jason Garrett, and Zora Stephenson (who were instead assigned to an afternoon Big Ten game).
+For Notre Dame's September 23, 2023, primetime game against Big Ten team Ohio State, NBC utilized its Big Ten Saturday Night broadcast team of Noah Eagle, Todd Blackledge, and Kathryn Tappen rather than its usual Notre Dame broadcast team of Jac Collinsworth, Jason Garrett, and Zora Stephenson (who were instead assigned to an afternoon Big Ten game).

 On November 18, 2023, NBC renewed its rights to the Fighting Irish through 2029, worth approximately $50 million a year.
 NBC will continue to carry most Notre Dame home games, with one game per-season being exclusive to Peacock.
 Notre Dame Studios will also produce a documentary series following the team for Peacock.

-On December 20, 2024, Notre Dame played its first home game not aired by NBC since 1990 for the first round of the 2024 College Football Playoff vs the Indiana Hoosiers, as all College Football Playoff games are aired by either ESPN or ABC or simulcast on both networks.
+On December 20, 2024, Notre Dame played its first home game not aired by NBC since 1990 for the first round of the 2024 College Football Playoff against the Indiana Hoosiers; the game was televised by ABC as part of ESPN's exclusive rights to the CFP.